 As smart homes become more dynamic, Bluetooth beacons can increasingly come into play.

 Beyond interacting with white goods and appliances that are "born smart," Bluetooth sensors can digitalize physical items and processes in our homes with help from smart speaker systems.

-Using beacons, you can create virtual perimeters which react when people enter or leave the defined area.
+Using beacons virtual assistants, you can create virtual perimeters which react when people enter or leave the defined area.
 The way we move through our homes can act as triggers for any number of actions, from turning off the lights to sending personalized, time-specific prompts.